Skip to main content

 | By Law Office of Nathan Cobb

 Entrusting a parent or family member to a nursing home or long-term care facility requires trust that the facility will provide competent, dignified care.
-When that trust is broken — through neglect, inadequate staffing, medication errors, or outright abuse — the consequences for residents can be severe.
+When that trust is broken, through neglect, inadequate staffing, medication errors, or outright abuse, the consequences for residents can be severe.
 Falls, infections, pressure sores, malnutrition, medication errors, and physical or emotional abuse are documented problems in facilities that fail to meet their legal obligations.

 Families often don't recognize the signs right away.
-By the time they do, significant harm may have already occurred.
+By the time they do, significant harm may already have occurred.

 How Common Is Nursing Home Negligence?